CNinnovation/TypeScript/Tools/Lab05.md

 });
 ```

-4. Run gulp with `gulp`
+4. Run gulp with `gulp`.
+How does the result look like?

+### Compile TypeScript with a Task Runner

-5. Install a gulp-plugin to compile TypeScript code `npm install -g gulp-typescript`
+1. Install a gulp-plugin to compile TypeScript code `npm install -g gulp-typescript`
-6. Add this initialization to the gulpfile.js:
+2. Add this initialization to the gulpfile.js:

 ```javascript
 var ts = require('gulp-typescript');